Audi names new leader after CEO arrested

 Shares in Volkswagen (VLKAF) dropped nearly 3% on Tuesday.

 Audi said it had agreed to suspend Stadler "until the circumstances that led to his arrest have been clarified."
+It said Monday that he would be considered innocent until proven guilty.

+Volkswagen has admitted that it rigged millions of diesel engines to cheat on emissions tests.

+The scandal sent its share price plunging, and trashed confidence among consumer and regulators in diesel technology.
+The episode has already cost Volkswagen over $30 billion in recalls, legal penalties and settlements.